metno/edrisobaric/README.md

 ## What is EDR-isobaric?

 EDR-isobaric is an API for isobaric data (temperature and wind in isobaric layers).
 The API is based on [OGC Environmental Data Retrieval (EDR)](https://ogcapi.ogc.org/edr/).
-Data comes from [GRIB](https://en.wikipedia.org/wiki/GRIB) files from <https://api.met.no/weatherapi/isobaricgrib/1.0/documentation>.
+Data source is [GRIB](https://en.wikipedia.org/wiki/GRIB) files from <https://api.met.no/weatherapi/isobaricgrib/1.0/documentation>.

 The resulting API is for people who need vertical environmental data for a single location.

 The code is written as an example aimed at API developers at Met.no.
 See extensive docs around creating an API at [Overview](docs/Overview.md).

-Resulting data can be pasted into covjson playground.
+Resulting data can be pasted into covjson playground for visualizing:

 ![playground](/img/playground.png "playground")